AlexanderPoone/CloudProject/README.md

 The front end is planned to be written in Qt (or Flutter), so that it can be used on mobile devices.

+The master EC2 node will hold the Flask REST endpoints.

 Amazon EC2 instances are created on demand using the Boto3 library, depending on the input data size.

 ## 0. Ideas